southalc/vault/REFERENCE.md

 Data type: `Optional[String]`

-The path to the trusted certificate authority chain file
+The path to the trusted certificate authority chain file.
+Some OS defaults will be attempted if nil.

 ### `vault_hash`